Phero49/gpt-chats-manager/README.md

 - Exporting chats as PDFs.
 - Viewing chats offline.
 - Editing chats before exporting.
-- Sharing chats in books.
+- Sharing chats in batches by exporting folders .
 - Managing and organizing chats through the use of collections.

 ## Download and Install

 Due to financial issues, I wasn't able to get it on the web store, but it can be installed as an unpacked extension.
-To download and install it, you can visit [this link](#).
+To download and install it, you can visit [this link](https://gpt-chat-manger.web.app/).

 ## How Can You Contribute?